 Follow the guide's course sugestion, which is MIT's 6.824.
 It's a lab-based course, in which you'll implement map reduce, raft, KV raft, and a sharded KV store.
 Just make sure to use the 2020 offering.
 The GOAT and legend himself, Robbert Morris (Morris worm), is the lecturer.
 Also definitely read all the papers, and try to find a few friends to create a dicussion group. timilearning also has great summary notes on the course too.

 Language and Compilers

 In addition to Crafting Interpreters is a great book that runs through a tree-walk interpreter and a bytecode-VM-based compiler.
-Also, if you need motivation on why you should about compilers, check out Steve Yegge's classic Rich Programmer Food.
+Also, if you need motivation on why you should learn about compilers, check out Steve Yegge's classic Rich Programmer Food.

 The guide has no mention of any Programming Language (PL) theory resources, which arguably is more important than knowing how to write an interpreter/compiler.
 Some resources that people seem to recommend are Essentials of Programming Languages, Theory of Computation and Dan Grossman's PL course on coursera.Project

 Implement a toy compiler with two languages you want to learn better!
 For example, I love Rust and Typescript, and so plan on writing a Typescript compiler in Rust.